Antibody Tests Point To Lower Death Rate For The Coronavirus Than First Thought

 Studies suggest a healthy young person's chance of dying from an infection is less than 1 in 1,000.
 But for someone in poor health in their 90s, it can be greater than 1 in 10.

-And that means different states in the U.S. should expect different infection fatality rates, says Juliette Unwin, a research fellow at Imperial College, London.
+And that means different states in the U.S. should expect different infection fatality rates, says Juliette Unwin, a research fellow at Imperial College London.

 "Places like Maine and Florida, we find that the infection fatality ratio is higher than in other places where the demographic is younger," she says.

-Unwin is part of a large team in the U.K. that is monitoring both infection and mortality from the coronavirus in the U.S. The team puts the infection fatality rate for the U.S. at somewhere between 0.7% and 1.2%.
+Unwin is part of a large team in the United Kingdom that is monitoring both infection and mortality from the coronavirus in the United States.
+The team puts the infection fatality rate for the U.S. at somewhere between 0.7% and 1.2%.

 "That will be subject to change and revision, as is everything in science," says Samir Bhatt, a senior lecturer at Imperial College London.
 "But I don't think we have it an order of magnitude out."